CI/CD for Design: Catching AI Slop Before It Ships

 sailop check ./src --dimension animation --max-score 40

-# Only check color and typography
+# Only color and typography

 sailop check ./src --dimension color,typography --max-score 50

-# Ignore structure dimension
+# Ignore the structure dimension

 sailop check ./src --skip-dimension structure --max-score 50Integration With Existing Tools